cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 1. Make the following adjustments:

+    There are different Button types to extend the CloudForms UI:

     ***Button Type:*** Ansible Playbook

+    Which action should be performed, when a user submits the request.
+In this example we call the previously created Service Catalog Item, which runs an Ansible Playbook.

     ***Playbook Catalog Item:*** Install Package - this is the Service Catalog Item you created in the previous part of the lab

+    On which target system should the Ansible Playbook run?
+For this lab, we want it to be executed on the selected machine:

     ***Inventory:*** Target Machine

+    The name of the Button which will be shown in the UI and should be short and descriptive:

     ***Text:*** Install Package

+    A more descriptive text which will be shown if the user hovers the mouse over the Button.

     ***Hover Text:*** Install additional package

+    An icon to make the Button easy to find:

     ***Icon:*** Select the Software Package Icon at the "Font Fabulous" tab and click ***Apply***